grafana/k6-docs/docs/sources/next/javascript-api/jslib/http-instrumentation-pyroscope/client.md

 ---
 title: 'Client'
-description: 'Client is a HTTP client attaching tracing information to its requests.'
+description: 'Client is a HTTP client attaching baggage headers to its requests.'
 weight: 02
 ---

 # Client

-`Client` is an HTTP client constructor that attaches baggage header to its requests.
-Use it to include a context in HTTP requests so that  [Grafana pyroscope](https://grafana.com/oss/pyroscope/) can incorporate their results.
+`Client` is an HTTP client constructor that attaches baggage headers to its requests.
+Use the `Client` class to include a context in HTTP requests so that [Grafana pyroscope](https://grafana.com/oss/pyroscope/) can incorporate their results.

 The `Client` class acts as a drop-in replacement for the standard `http` module and attaches a [baggage header](https://www.w3.org/TR/baggage/) to the request.
 For details about propagation, refer to [About baggage header](https://grafana.com/docs/k6/<K6_VERSION>/javascript-api/jslib/http-instrumentation-pyroscope#about-baggage-header).

-The `Client` constructor accepts a function taking the method, body and params of each request and returning a map of headers to be added to the request.
-By default it appends baggage header with info necessary for Grafana Cloud Profiling to integrate with Grafana K6 Ccloud.
+The `Client` constructor accepts a function that takes the method, the body, and the params of each request and returns a map of headers to be added to the request.
+By default, it appends the baggage header with the info necessary for Grafana Cloud Profiling to integrate with Grafana Cloud k6.

 For details about propagation, refer to [About baggage header](https://grafana.com/docs/k6/<K6_VERSION>/javascript-api/jslib/http-instrumentation-pyroscope#about-baggage-header).

 ## Example

 This example demonstrates how to instantiate a client and use it to instrument HTTP calls.
-It also illustrates how you can use it alongside the standard `http` module to perform non-instrumented HTTP calls.
+The example also illustrates how you can use the client alongside the standard `http` module to perform non-instrumented HTTP calls.

 {{< code >}}